Cooking Gorgeous

 • Tomatoes - They add more texture and color to the salad as well as a refreshing flavor.
 Juicy summer tomatoes are always the best option but if you can't find them, cherry tomatoes work well too.

-• Mint- Fresh mint is traditionally added to this salad which provides a refreshing flavor.
+• Mint - Fresh mint is traditionally added to this salad which provides a refreshing flavor.

-Add to Your Taboule Salad
+Add to Your Tabbouleh Salad

 • Cucumber - Peel and finely dice them, and scoop the seeds out if using large cucumbers.
+It is not strictly traditional, but it adds a fresh crunch.

 • Garlic - Turn 1 clove of garlic into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.